The Master of Arts degree in Middle Eastern Studies is designed for students who aim to acquire a broad knowledge of the Middle East.

 The program focuses on current methodologies and approaches to the field of Middle Eastern scholarship.
 Students structure their own course of study in different areas of Middle Eastern Studies such as history, politics, sociology, anthropology and Arabic language and literature.
 The interdisciplinary nature of the program encourages the students' critical and independent thinking and the undertaking of analytical in-depth research.
-The MA program offers a thesis track and a project track and may be completed in two years.
+The program offers a thesis track and a project track and may be completed in two years.

-Applicants with backgrounds from most fields of study are eligible to apply for admission into the CAMES MA program, usually provided they have had some exposure to Middle Eastern Studies, as well as some training in the social sciences and/or humanities.
+Applicants with backgrounds from most fields of study are eligible to apply for admission into the CAMES MA program, usually provided they have had some academic exposure to Middle Eastern Studies, as well as some training in the social sciences and/or humanities.

 - Seven graduate courses plus a nine credit thesis

 - Up to nine credits of Arabic language

 - Nine graduate courses plus a three credit project